 3. Application of New and Revised International Financial Reporting Standards

-The IASB has issued a number of new and revised IFRSs that are effective for accounting period beginning on or after 1 January 2013.
-The Group applied the following new or revised IFRSs that are effective for the current year:
+The IASB has issued a number of new and revised IFRSs that are effective for accounting period beginning on or after 1 January 2014.
+The Group has applied the following new interpretation and amendments to IFRSs that are effective for the current year:

 The Group has not yet applied any new and revised standard or interpretation that is not yet effective for the current accounting period (Note 41).

 Amendments to IAS 32, “Offsetting Financial Assets and Financial Liabilities”

 The amendments to IAS 32 clarify the requirements relating to the offset of financial assets and financial liabilities.
 Specifically, the amendments clarify the criterion that an entity “currently has a legally enforceable right to set off the recognised amounts” and “intends either to settle on a net basis, or to realise the assets and settle the liability simultaneously”.
 The application of the amendments has no significant impact on the Group’s consolidated financial statements.